Submit

 Complaint

 After a report is filed, a complainant may wish to proceed to a complaint against a respondent or the university may independently choose to proceed with a complaint against the respondent.
-Filing a complaint of discrimination, harassment or sexual misconduct is a formal process.
+Filing a complaint of discrimination, harassment, sexual misconduct or retaliation is a formal process.
 To initiate this grievance process, a complainant must prepare and sign a formal complaint submitted to the Equity Administrator / Title IX Coordinator or designee.

 So that the University has sufficient information, the complainant should complete a formal complaint form which will require disclosure of: (1) the date(s) and time(s) of the alleged conduct; (2) the names of all person(s) involved in the alleged conduct, including possible witnesses; (3) all details outlining what happened; and (4) contact information for the complainant so that the University may follow up appropriately.